herbert256/wsl2-phpxx/README.md

 ## Where am I ?

 I found out that if you have multiple WSL2 distros, it can sometimes be a bit confusing on wich one you are working.
-For this reason the hostname and the default user has the same name as the distro name.
+For this reason the hostname and the default user have the same name as the distro name.
 Most of the time you see at least one of those 3 on your screen.